All Products

 Symptom

-Check the key performance metric trend chart.
-The number of active sessions increased sharply from a normal level of about a dozen to over 1,100 at 00:34.
-This exceeds the reasonable concurrent processing capacity of the PostgreSQL instance.
+On the key performance metric charts, look for a sharp rise in active sessions.
+In this example, the session count jumped from a normal level of about a dozen to over 1,100 at 00:34 — well beyond the concurrent processing capacity of the 16-core PostgreSQL instance.

 image

-• Lock/transactionid: A transaction ID lock wait.
-This is usually caused by a long-running transaction or a deadlock.
+• Lock/transactionid: A transaction ID lock wait, typically caused by a long-running transaction or a deadlock.

-• Lock/tuple: A row-level lock wait.
-This indicates severe concurrent write conflicts.
+• Lock/tuple: A row-level lock wait, indicating severe concurrent write conflicts.

-The number of active sessions exceeds the theoretical processing limit of a 16-core CPU.
-This confirms that the system is experiencing severe lock contention.
+The number of active sessions exceeds the theoretical processing limit of the 16-core CPU, confirming severe lock contention.

 image

-The Top SQL list shows that for the top two queries, 220 and 119 sessions are waiting for lock resources to be released.
-These SQL statements are the source of the lock wait chain.
+Switch to the SQL tab.
+The top two queries show 220 and 119 sessions waiting for lock resources — these statements are the root of the lock wait chain.

 image